Qiucheng Wu

 Leading discussions, design homework, grade exams, help students in office hours.

-Instructor Assistant: Applied Honors Calculus (Vv156, equivalent to MATH 156 in umich)
+Teaching Assistant: Applied Honors Calculus (Vv156, equivalent to MATH 156 in umich)

 UM-SJTU Joint Institute, Shanghai Jiao Tong University, FA 2016